rednafi/digressions/_posts/python/2020-04-21-python-concurrent-futures.md

 Here you start by creating an Executor, which manages all the tasks that are running – either in separate processes or threads.
 Using the with statement creates a context manager, which ensures any stray threads or processes get cleaned up via calling the `executor.shutdown()` method implicitly when you’re done.

 In real code, you'd would need to replace the `Executor` with `ThreadPoolExecutor` or a `ProcessPoolExecutor` depending on the nature of the callables.
 Then a  set comprehension has been used here to start all the tasks.
 The `executor.submit()` method schedules each task.
 This creates a Future object, which represents the task to be done.
 Once all the tasks have been scheduled, the method `concurrent.futures_as_completed()` is called, which yields the futures as they’re done – that is, as each task completes.
-The `executor.result()` method gives you the return value of `perform(task)`, or throws an exception in case of failure.
+The `fut.result()` method gives you the return value of `perform(task)`, or throws an exception in case of failure.

 The `executor.submit()` method schedules the tasks asynchronously and doesn't hold any contexts regarding the original tasks.
 So if you want to map the results with the original tasks, you need to track those yourself.